QuantEcon/lecture-source-jl/rst_files/testing.rst

 Co-authored with Arnav Sood

-This lecture is about structuring your project as a Julia module, and testing it with tools from GitHub
+This lecture discusses structuring a project as a Julia module, and testing it with tools from GitHub

 Benefits include

-* Specifying dependencies (and their versions), so that your project works across Julia setups and over time
+* Specifying dependencies (and their versions) so that your project works across Julia setups and over time

 * Being able to load your project's functions from outside without copy/pasting